substrate-developer-hub/substrate-how-to-guides/docs/02-pallet-design/storage-map.md

 <WhenLastSomethingDone<T>>::insert(&who, now);
 ```

-### 3. Insert into StorageMap CallsCounterBySender
+### 3. Write to the `CallsCounterBySender` storage item

-Exemple of CallsCounterBySender StorageMap usage in a function:
+Example of the `CallsCounterBySender` StorageMap being used inside a function:

 ```rust
 let who = ensure_signed(origin)?;